Becheler/SpOCK/README.md

 - `tests/` unit test framework
 - `doc/` doxygen documentation)

-> :bulb: for stucture explanation, see [this discussion on SO](https://stackoverflow.com/questions/2360734/whats-a-good-directory-structure-for-larger-c-projects-using-makefile)
+> :bulb: for structure explanation, see [this discussion on SO](https://stackoverflow.com/questions/2360734/whats-a-good-directory-structure-for-larger-c-projects-using-makefile)

 ## Git branching model